borgbackup/borg/docs/faq.rst

 |project_name| makes sure only the modified parts of the file are stored.
 Also, we have optional simple sparse file support for extract.

-If you use tools like Borg (or rsync, tar, cp and most other backup tools) to back up virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on its own.
+If you use tools like Borg (or most others) to back up virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on its own.
 Backing up live VMs this way can (and will) result in corrupted or inconsistent backup contents: a VM image is just a regular file to Borg with the same issues as regular files when it comes to concurrent reading and writing from